 Where are we now?

 The project started in 2020 with the preparation of the course content.
-The first two modules of the online course was published on 9 February 2021 in Finnish and Swedish.
-Sitra’s part in the project will finish at the end of 2021.
+The first two modules of the online course were published on 9 February 2021 in Finnish and Swedish.
+Sitra’s part in the project finished at the end of 2021.

 What has been achieved?